marcoiampieri/uni-projects/master_projects/thesis/data/README.md

 ### Note:

-For copyright and intellectual property reasons, the data was not uploaded in its entirety
+For copyright and intellectual property reasons, as well as privacy, the data was not uploaded in its entirety